Developer Guide

 Alternative 2: Create a

-.- Pros: Certain parts of the code can be reused for other mass operation commands in the future.
+MassCommandclass and letMassBlacklistCommandandMassDeleteCommandinherit fromMassCommand.- Pros: Certain parts of the code can be reused for other mass operation commands in the future.

 - Cons:

-differ in significant ways and only a small portion of the code is shared.
+MassBlacklistCommandandMassDeleteCommanddiffer in significant ways and only a small portion of the code is shared.
 This implementation makes the code much longer and adds even more classes to the commands package.

 Mass Delete feature

-The mass delete mechanism is facilitated by MassDeleteCommand
+The mass delete mechanism is facilitated by MassDeleteCommand.

 Below is an example usage scenario.

-to delete all contacts within the index range 2-5.
+Step 1: The user executes massdelete 2-5 to delete all contacts within the index range 2-5.

-The string is passed to the Logic
+The string is passed to the Logic component.

-component parses the string and creates a corresponding MassDeleteCommand
+Step 2: The Logic component parses the string and creates a corresponding MassDeleteCommand object.

-Step 3: The MassDeleteCommand
+Step 3: The MassDeleteCommand object calls Model#massDelete(2,5) to delete all contacts

-with index between 2 to 5.
+in the AddressBook with index between 2 to 5.

-is updated to reflect the change.
+Step 4: After deletion, filteredPersons in ModelManager is updated to reflect the change.

 The following sequence diagram illustrates how the mass delete operation works: